 You’ll need both a ticket and a reservation.
 For now, booking your visit takes a few quick—but separate—steps.
 First, log in to your Disney account, or create one if you don’t have one yet.
 Second, check the availability calendar to confirm that your chosen dates are available.
 Third, go to the tickets page to purchase tickets for everyone in your group.
 Finally, go back to the reservations calendar to lock in the date, entry time, and chosen theme park for each day of your visit.
 You’ll need to bring both your reservation confirmation—a QR code sent to your email—and the associated ticket to the resort .

-For now, admission to the parks is for California residents only.
+For now, admission to the parks is open for California residents only.
 When buying tickets, you will also “create your party” with the names of each person in your group, which can consist of up to three households.
 Your ticket purchase will be linked to your Disney account’s home address, and you’ll be asked to attest that everyone in your party lives in California.
 Proof of residency may be required when you arrive at the park.

 You can still purchase a Park Hopper ticket—with a few adjustments.
 For now, if you buy a multi-day Park Hopper ticket that lets you explore both Disneyland Park and Disney California Adventure Park, there’s one new twist.
 You still reserve one park for each day, and you can only “hop” to the other park after 1 p.m. on that day.